 }

-You can also create custom directives to implement more complex logic, such as authentication, caching, or logging.
+In this example, the email field will only be included in the response if the includeEmail variable is set to true.
+You can also create custom directives to implement more complex logic, such as authentication or caching.

 messageAdded {